pts/tinyveracrypt/README.txt

 key.

 Q6.
-Can tinyveracrypt open an encrypted volume created by tinyveracrypt, VeraCrypt or TrueCrypt?
+Can tinyveracrypt open an encrypted volume created by tinyveracrypt, VeraCrypt, TrueCrypt or cryptsetup luksFormat?
-""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 tinyveracrypt can open encrypted volumes created by tinyveracrypt.

-tinyveracrypt can open encrypted volumes created by VeraCrypt or TrueCrypt if the volume was created with the default settings of VeraCrypt 1.17 (PBKDF2 of SHA-512, and AES in XTS mode (i.e. aes-xts-plain64)) or with the proper settings of Truecrypt >= 5.0.
+tinyveracrypt can open encrypted volumes created by VeraCrypt or TrueCrypt if the volume was created with the default settings of VeraCrypt 1.17 (PBKDF2 of SHA-512 or SHA-1, and AES in XTS mode (i.e. aes-xts-plain64)) or with the proper settings of Truecrypt >= 5.0.
 More code needs to be written for opening other kinds of volumes as well, some of them look like easy to add.

+tinyveracrypt can open LUKS1 encrypted volumes (as cretead by `cryptsetup luksFormat') if the volume was created with the settings `--cipher=aes-xts-plain64 --hash=sha512' or `--cipher=aes-xts-plain64 --hash=sha1'.
+The default settings in cryptsetup 1.7.3 are: `--cipher=aes-xts-plain64 --hash=sha512'.

 See Q21 and Q22 question how to open the volume with different tools.